Space-time wave packets localized in all dimensions: Introduction

 Here, we demonstrate a spatio-temporal modulation strategy that efficiently produces arbitrary yet precise AD in two transverse dimensions, and thus yields ST wave packets localized in all dimensions -- while preserving all the key attributes of its reduced-dimension counterpart.
 This modulation scheme is implemented in three stages.
 In the first stage, the spectrum of a generic plane-wave pulse is spatially resolved along one dimension after a double-pass through a volume chirped Bragg grating.
 In the second stage, a spectral transformation `reshuffles' the wavelengths into a prescribed sequence.
 In the third stage, a log-polar-to-Cartesian conformal coordinate transformation converts the spatial locus of each wavelength from a line into a circle \cite{Bryngdahl74JOSA,Hossack87JOMO}.
 A lens finally converts the spectrally resolved wave front into a 3D ST wave packet localized in all three dimensions.
 Utilizing this approach, we produce 3D ST wave packets with $\approx\!30$~$\mu$m transverse beam width and $\approx\!6$~ps pulse width that propagate for over $50$~mm.
 Moreover, by modulating the spatio-temporal spectral structure, we realize group velocities extending from the subluminal to the superluminal regimes over the range from $0.7c$ to $1.8c$ ($c$ is the speed of light in vacuum).
-Furthermore, by providing access to both transverse dimensions in a ST wave packet, new degrees of freedom of the optical field can be accessed, such as orbital angular momentum (OAM) \cite{Allen92PRA,Ornigotti15PRL}.
+Furthermore, by providing access to both transverse dimensions in a ST wave packet, new degrees of freedom of the optical field can be accessed, such as orbital angular momentum (OAM) \cite{Allen92PRA,Ornigotti15PRL,Porras2022PRA}.
 Specifically, by encoding a helical phase structure in the spatio-temporal spectrum, we demonstrate propagation-invariant pulsed OAM wave packets with controllable group velocity in free space, which we refer to as ST-OAM wave packets.
+In addition to the propagation-invariance and arbitrary group velocities of ST-OAM wave packets, their underlying spatio-temporal structure may lead to variations of some of the recently uncovered behaviors of conventional OAM pulses, such as the trade-off between the topological charge and pulse duration \cite{Ornigotti15PRL,Porras19PRL,Porras20PRA}.
 Such 3D ST wave packets that are fully localized in all dimensions have potential uses in areas such as free-space optical communications, imaging, and nonlinear optics.